 Here and now

 The Reshaping Business With Artificial Intelligence study, published a year ago by Boston Consulting Group and MIT Sloan Management Review, based on interviews with more than 3,000 business executives, managers, and analysts in 112 countries and 21 industries found significant gaps between companies who have already adopted and understand Artificial intelligence and those postponing.
-A.I. early adopters invest heavily in analytics expertise and ensuring the quality of algorithms and data can scale across their enterprise-wide information and knowledge needs.
-The leading companies who excel at using A.I. to plan new businesses and streamline existing processes all have solid senior management support for each A.I. initiative.
+A.I. early adopters invest heavily in analytics expertise and ensure the quality of algorithms and data can scale across their enterprise-wide information and knowledge needs.
+The leading companies that excel at using A.I. to plan new businesses and streamline existing processes all have solid senior management support for each A.I. initiative.

-Key takeaways include the fact that the technology, media and telecommunications industry have the highest expectations for A.I. to accelerate new product and service offerings of all industries tracked in the study.
+Key takeaways include the fact that the technology, media, and telecommunications industry have the highest expectations for A.I. to accelerate new product and service offerings of all industries tracked in the study.

 Also, customer-facing activities including marketing automation, support, and service in addition to IT and supply chain management are predicted to be the most affected areas by A.I. in the next five years.

 When asked about the reasons for adopting the technology, 75% of the respondents state that A.I. will allow them to move into new businesses and ventures.
 The research shows that AI will be the catalyst for entirely new business models and change the competitive landscape of entire industries in the next five years.
 Two-thirds of respondents expect incumbent competitors in their industry to use A.I. to gain an advantage.
-63% believe the pressure to reduce costs will require their organizations to use A.I in the next five years.
+63% believe the pressure to reduce costs will require their organizations to use A.I. in the next five years.